ecodynlab/GALUP/Index.md

 ## Module 1 - Basic Remote Sensing
 ### EM Spectrum
-• **electromagnetic spectrum** is the entire distribution of electromagnetic radiation according to frequency or wavelength.
+• **Electromagnetic spectrum** is the entire distribution of electromagnetic radiation according to frequency or wavelength.

 •**Observed energy** or **radiation** is primarily sensitive to molecular resonances in the to molecular resonances in the surface layer surface layer of target.